 That was hardly true.
 The movie became an American classic and garnered ten Oscars at the 1962 Academy Awards.

 One of those trophies sits on a shelf in Moreno's California home where it is surrounded by an assortment of other honors including her Emmys, Grammys, and Tony Award.
-Moreno, an EGOT, is one of only a handful people to garner all four accolades.
+Moreno, an EGOT, is one of a select group to garner all four accolades.
 She was only the third actor to reach the milestone and has since been joined by the likes of Audrey Hepburn, Mel Brooks, and John Legend.

 Moreno's EGOT includes an Emmy for her performance on "The Muppet Show," Grammy from "The Electric Company," an Oscar from "West Side Story," and a Tony for "The Ritz."